ENJOYING A ROMANTIC EVENING WALK IN SHOREHAM-BY-SEA

 As pubs and restaurants were still closed at the time of visit,

-we just had to rely on food/snacks inside our backpack.
+we just had to rely on food/snacks inside our backpacks.